 Laura graduated from King's College London with an Honours degree in Physiotherapy in 1999.
-After qualifying, she worked in teaching hospitals in London where she specialised in musculoskeletal physiotherapy.
-She has since worked in private, industrial and NHS settings, including a spell as an Academy Physiotherapist for Tottenham Hotspur Football Club.
+After qualifying, she worked in teaching hospitals in London and has since worked in private, industrial and NHS settings, including a spell as an Academy Physiotherapist for Tottenham Hotspur Football Club.
 During this time she gained a wealth of experience in orthopaedic, rheumatological, sports injury, and occupational health disorders.

 Laura is trained in the use of acupuncture and myofascial release, techniques which complement her manual therapy skills and enable her to provide care which is highly patient-centred.
 In addition to providing expert "hands on" care, Laura takes time to ensure that she equips her patients to manage their condition in both the long and short term, via the use of bespoke exercises and advice.

 When she is not working, Laura loves to spend time with her children and when she isn't doing this, she loves being active.
-She enjoys running, playing tennis, and skiing, but also used to play football and scuba dive around the UK and abroad.
+She currently enjoys running, playing tennis, and skiing, but has loving playing football and scuba diving in the past.

 Laura is a member of the Chartered Society of Physiotherapy (CSP No. 62405), the Health and Care Professions Council (HCPC No PH56874), the Musculoskeletal Association of Chartered Physiotherapists (MACP No. 14592) and the Acupuncture Association of Chartered Physiotherapists (AACP No. 4044).

-Nicki qualified in 1998 with an Upper Second Class honours degree in Physiotherapy from the University of East Anglia.
-During the past 21 years she has worked both in the NHS and private sector.
+Nicki qualified in Physiotherapy from the University of East Anglia in 1998 and has since worked in the NHS and private sector.
 Nicki has extensive experience in treating all kinds of musculoskeletal conditions including sports injuries, pre and postoperative orthopaedic conditions and rheumatological disorders.
 She has several years experience working in a busy acute teaching hospital, in smaller primary care settings alongside GPs; and also in private practice.

-As well as completing a Masters module in Injection Therapy, she completed further Masters level education at Coventry University in 2005 to gain a Postgraduate Diploma in Manual Therapy.
-This also granted her membership of the MACP (the prestigious Musculoskeletal Association of Chartered Physiotherapists).
+As well as completing a Masters module in Injection Therapy, she gained a Postgraduate Diploma in Manual Therapy in 2005. granting her membership of the MACP.

-Nicki has recently completed further postgraduate training – learning the theory and practice of acupuncture, which will further complement her broad skill set.
+In the past five years she has completed postgraduate training with the APPI to become a Pilates Instructor, and acupuncture, which further complements her broad skill set.